arkalim/obsidian-vault/Notes/Architecture.md

 		- Application data is not stored in the etcd

 ## Cluster
+- A collection of nodes grouped together (if one node goes down, the application can still continue to run)
 - In a K8 cluster, master or worker nodes can be added dynamically

 ## Layers of Abstraction